 From the recent movement for the struggle for women's rights "Ni una menos" to the struggle movements and salaried workers.

 I participated in individual Exhibitions and collective Exhibitions Internationally and Nationally.

-My photographs have been exhibited in Buenos Aires, Brazil, Colombia, Mexico, Madrid, Italy, Vienna, Dubai, Beirut, Chittagong, Paris, New Delhi, Tokyo, Hyderabad, Casablanca, Bangalore, Toulouse, Riyadh and Marseille.
+My photographs have been exhibited in Buenos Aires, Brazil, Colombia, Mexico, Spain, Italy, Vienna, Greece, Dubai, Riyadh, Sidón, Beirut, Chittagong, Paris, Toulouse, Marseille, New Delhi, Hyderabad, Bangalore, Johannesburg, Casablanca, Nigeria and Tokyo.

 * * *

 -You must have a very deep affinity with the cause and subject you are trying to photograph.
 Without that, it is very difficult to take photographs with respect and gain people´s trust-